Developing Program Outcomes Assessment Plans

 Create a plan that is reasonable to implement.
 Use a timetable to identify annual assessments and bi-annual or tri-annual assessments.

-Send a copy of the assessment plans to the Office of Assessment and Accreditation for approval prior to new program proposal or curriculum changes.
+Send a copy of the assessment plans to the Dean of Outcomes Assessment for approval prior to new program proposal or curriculum changes.

 Assessment plans should be updated periodically to reflect program changes in expected student learning outcomes or assessment methods.
 Assessment plans do not need to be updated yearly.

-The Dean of Assessment & Accreditation keeps on file a copy of all Program Assessment Plans for the schools, each major and each concentration.
-Only when a Program Assessment Plan is changed is it necessary to submit the “new” plan to the Dean of Assessment & Accreditation.
+The Dean of Outcomes Assessment keeps on file a copy of all program assessment plans for the schools, each major and each concentration.
+Only when a program assessment plan is changed is it necessary to submit the “new” plan to the Dean of Outcomes Assessment.
 “New” plans are due by July 1st each year.
 Reports should be submitted in Microsoft Word format and sent as an email attachment.